sccallahan/tools/README.md

 # utils
-Collection of scripts that help simplify a variety of tasks.
 More documentation to come later.